Haroenv/dzello-dot-com/content/thailand/2015-08-02-heaven-and-hell.md

 No. That would be so lame.
 I came here to learn something, not give up at the first or hundredth moment of discomfort.
 I came here to learn to meditate.
 Isn't this a good time to practice?
 Don't I really need meditation right now?

 Back on the mat, the masseuse flipped me over and starting working on my back.
 I bit through my teeth as his palms pushed my lower vertebrae down, squeezing my stomach into an upside-down pyramid.
-My five senses had been replaced with just one, a ceaseless accumulator of pain, curdling my synapses with each new elbow and knee.
+My five senses were replaced with just one, a ceaseless accumulator of pain, a frantic injection of white noise into my eyes and ears.

+I am the mortar.
+His knee is the pestle.

 Meditation.
 Mindfulness.
 Where are you now?